Slay the Workplace “Scaries” with These Tips for a Not-So-Spooky Office Halloween

 The availability of jobs means that job seekers may not feel it necessary to even let you know that they can’t make an interview if another, better-fitting role has come along.
-While the term “ghosting” originally described dating behaviors, where one person stops returning messages or never shows for a date, the business world has seen an unfortunate mirroring of that behavior in employer-employee relationships.
+While the term “ghosting” originally described dating behaviors, where one person stops returning messages or never shows for a date, the business world has seen a mirroring of that behavior in employer-employee relationships.

-While you can’t force an employee to show up for an interview or for work, you can take some preemptive actions to ensure that they will at least give you a chance:
+While you can’t force an employee to show up for an interview or for work, you can take some preemptive actions to ensure they will at least give you a chance:

 - – Be prepared.
 If candidates don’t show up for their interviews or new hires don’t show up for their first days of work, will you be caught off guard, or will you have a contingency plan?
 While you should start with an assumption of good intentions, it’s a good idea to know what your next move will be in case things don’t go as planned.
 Discuss contingency plans with your team in case you need to keep your job req open for another day.

-From text messages to social media, there are a lot of screen-based distractions in the office — and sometimes, those distractions eat away at productivity.
-While you don’t want to mandate screen time rules in most office settings (your standards might be different in retail, light industrial, and other industries), you do need to know how to have productive conversations with employees about unproductive behaviors.
+- From text messages to social media, there are a lot of screen-based distractions in the office — and sometimes, those distractions eat away at productivity.
+While you don’t want to mandate screen-time rules in most office settings (your standards might be different in retail, light industrial, and other industries), you do need to know how to have productive conversations with employees about unproductive behaviors.

 It’s first helpful to understand that, especially in creative/knowledge-based roles, taking breaks can actually be more productive.
 LIfehack.org suggests that taking 30-second to five-minute “microbreaks” can improve productivity and mental sharpness by up to 30%.
-Therefore, you don’t want to assume that all time spent away from the task at hand is inherently non-productive.
+Therefore, you don’t want to assume that all time spent away from the task at hand is inherently nonproductive.

 - – What do they feel might be impacting their ability to get work done on time?